yohann-chemtob/pm25led/README.md

 - Led strip DotStar like (could be NeoPixels but I have only those ones)

 ## Requirements
-I use this two libraries (directly install from the Arduino software) :
+I use those two libraries (directly install from the Arduino software) :
 - https://github.com/adafruit/Adafruit_DotStar
 - https://github.com/lewapek/sds-dust-sensors-arduino-library